Recipe Tale

 Cold Brew Hibiscus Tea

-I just soak the dried hibiscus flowers in water overnight, strain them the next day, sweeten the tea and then refrigerate or serve them over ice.
-Cold brew gives a milder flavor.
+Cold brew gives Karkade a milder flavor.
+Just soak the dried hibiscus flowers in water overnight, strain them the next day, sweeten the tea and then refrigerate or serve them over ice.

 • Pandan Cake